remult/remult/docs/interactive/src/content/tutorial/1-basics/7-auth/2-user-authentication/content.md

 - The `signIn` function calls `AuthController.signIn` and sets the current user if successful.
 - The `signOut` function calls `AuthController.signOut` to clear the current user.
-- The `useEffect` hook fetches the current user when the component mounts.
+- The `useEffect` hook uses the `initUser` method to fetch the current user when the component mounts.

 ### Try It Out